DormantBillionaire/hello-python-world/README.md

-# hello-python-world
+# Baby's First Code
+---

-Set of basic python scripts demonstrating that I have a syntax brain...
+> Set of basic python scripts demonstrating that I have a syntax brain...